-How is it possible that a dog can seem totally happy, eating, drinking, moving around, being social, and have cancer at the same time?
+How is it possible that a dog can act totally happy, eat, drink, move around, socialize … and have cancer?

 “Decompensation is the functional deterioration of a previously working structure or system.”